mathiasmellemstuen/commander/README.md

 This plugin stores the created commands (created with the edit function) locally to each project inside a `.commander` folder inside your project directory.
 This means it is possible to bind different commands to different projects, and that it does not support global commands.

 ## Edit function
 The edit function can be called with `:lua require"commander".edit({id})` where `{id}` can be whatever you want.
 Example `:lua require"commander".edit(1)` will create a new script with 1 as id.
 You can have a unlimited amount of id's and scripts (as long as the id is unique, although it does not need to be unique cross-projects).
-The edit function then opens the newly created script file in vim so the user can edit the scripts content.
+The edit function then opens the newly created script file in vim for you to edit the scripts content.

 ## Run function
 The run function can be called to run pre-existing scripts created with the edit function. `:lua require"commander".run(1)` will run the script with id 1 in a new window inside vim.